 Allergies can be the cause of all those symptoms.
 The most important step in allergy management is correctly identifying the cause.

-Skin prick testing is usually done on the forearm, and is quick and painless.
+Skin prick testing is usually done on the forearm, and is quick and almost painless.
 Skin prick testing is supervised by a doctor who is trained to interpret results and treat an allergic reaction if it occurs.
 A small itchy lump (wheal) and red flare will appear within 15 minutes for a positive allergy test.
+Results are therefore available on the same day.

 What is Hayfever (Allergic Rhinitis)?